On quadri-bialgebras: Notations and backgrounds

-For brevity, we pay our main attention to the study of the associated vertical dendriform dialgebras of quadri-algebras in this paper.
-The corresponding study on the associated horizontal dendriform dialgebras is completely similar.
+In the following, we will focus on the study of the associated vertical dendriform algebras of quadri-algebras in this paper.
+The corresponding study on the associated horizontal dendriform algebras is completely similar.